serge-sotnyk/NLPFactChecking/README.md

 ### Result

-Results can be seen from within the repo in the following file:
+The program takes 5-10 minutes to finish.
+The final results can be seen from within the repo in the following file:

 ```
 result.ttl